Chris Higgins (musician)

-Christopher Higgins, best known by his stage name Higgins X-13 (born September 23, 1972), is an American musician, best known as the backup guitar/keyboard/percussion player in the punk rock band the Offspring.
+Christopher Higgins, best known by his stage name Higgins X-13 (born September 23, 1972), is an American musician, best known for being the touring guitarist, keyboardist, and percussionist for the punk rock band the Offspring.

 Career

 The Offspring

 Higgins joined the Offspring in 1994, shortly after their breakthrough with their third studio album Smash (1994) as a member of the road crew.
 Even during that first tour, he performed with the band on certain songs as "Come Out and Play".
 Over the years he transitioned into a touring member, playing percussion, rhythm guitar and keyboards.
 During his time with the band, he also handled a variety of roles, including running the group’s Orange County studio, producing demo recordings of its upcoming albums, serving as stage manager and providing backing vocals on several albums.
 He provided backing vocals for Offspring's studio albums between Americana and Rise and Fall, Rage and Grace.
 During his 11 years with the band, he performed live with the Offspring on tour and made an appearance in the music video for "Why Don't You Get a Job?".

 As of 2005, he was no longer with The Offspring on the tour but he did backup vocals on Rise and Fall, Rage and Grace.
 According to his former bandmate Noodles, Higgins left The Offspring to spend more time with his family and church.